 Take Legal Action After an SUV Rollover Accident

-Any vehicle may roll over, but SUVs are more susceptible than many other cars, due to their higher center of gravity.
+SUVs are more susceptible to rollovers than many other cars, due to their higher center of gravity.
 When an SUV rounds a curve or hits a pothole, these events may dramatically affect the SUV’s balance.
 Sometimes, a driver’s decision to make a sharp turn or overcorrect may result in a loss of control and a rollover.
 At other times, a poorly designed or maintained road may result in the SUV tipping and rolling over.

 If you are trying to recover compensation from another driver who collided with your SUV and caused it to roll over, you most likely will need to establish the other driver’s negligence.
 You will need to show that the other driver owed you a duty of care and breached the duty, causing the rollover.
 However, the other driver may claim that you or a manufacturer was partially to blame for the rollover.

 Under the doctrine of comparative negligence, the other driver may be able to get your damages reduced by an amount equal to your percentage of fault, if any.
 However, you still will be able to hold the defendant accountable for at least some damages if they were at fault to any extent.
 If the jury finds that the other driver was 80% responsible, for example, and the damages are $600,000, you would be able to recover up to $480,000 from the other driver.
 An SUV rollover accident lawyer in California can help you challenge any allegations of comparative fault.